marcoslar/marcoslar.com/now.md

 - A History of Western Philosophy by Bertrand Russell
 - TCP/IP Illustrated, Vol. 1: The Protocols by Kevin R. Fall, W. Richard Stevens
+- Effective Python by Brett Slatkin
-- The Lost Symbol by Dan Brown
+- The Cuckoo's Egg by Clifford Stoll

 I'm writing: